PRECIOUS-Gold hovers just above $1,200 as dollar steadies

 Higher activity in gold options amid geopolitical tensions and a record-long bull market for U.S. equities suggest that investors are betting gold prices have found a floor, traders said.

-Among other precious metals, spot silver was steady at 14.79 per ounce, while platinum was down 0.2 percent at $787.
-Palladium was up 0.9 percent at $944.50, close to a one-month high.
-(Additional reporting by Vijaykumar Vedala in Bengaluru Editing by Sai Sachin Ravikumar, Sunil Nair, Kirsten Donovan and Jane Merriman)
+Among other precious metals, spot silver was steady at 14.80 per ounce, while platinum was up 0.7 percent at $796.
+Palladium was up 0.9 percent at $944, close to a one-month high.
+(Additional reporting by Vijaykumar Vedala in Bengaluru Editing by Sunil Nair, Kirsten Donovan, Jane Merriman and Adrian Croft)